New Westminster Soccer Club – Return to Play Plan (Currently in Phase2)

 As a community soccer club with foundations in New Westminster since 1965, NWSC provides a platform for its 1300 plus members to experience soccer in a safe and fun environment.
 With the current COVID-19 pandemic, NWSC has faced adversity like never before, having to cancel programs and teams unable to complete their respective seasons.
 It has truly affected the organization and its members, the majority being citizens of New Westminster.
 With the recent announcements of ‘return to play’, it is NWSC’s priority to ensure it is compliant with Canada Soccer and ViaSport’s rigid guidelines.
 NWSC believes that this is a collaborative effort with the City of New Westminster to enable activities to restart, with the consideration of safety and best practices for its members and citizens of New Westminster.

 The purpose of this page is to provide up-to-date information and details of New Westminster Soccer Club’s Return to Play Plan.
-All accompanying information follows the recommendations and guidelines approved by Canada Soccer and is aligned with ViaSport’s “Return to Sport Guidelines for B.C.”, which were made public on Monday, June 1, 2020.
+All accompanying information follows the recommendations and guidelines approved by Canada Soccer and is aligned with ViaSport’s “Return to Sport Guidelines for B.C.”.

 About Covid-19 & Transmission (information from ViaSport)

 - COVID-19 is transmitted via liquid droplets when a person coughs or sneezes but also potentially when they are talking in very close proximity to another person.
 The virus in these droplets then can enter the body of another person when that person breathes in the droplets or when the droplets touch the eyes, nose or throat of that person.

 - This requires you to be in close contact – less than the so-called physical distancing of three to six feet.
 This is referred to as ‘droplet’ transmission and is believed to be the primary way COVID-19 is transmitted.